Last updated on October 13, 2023

-As I spoke with Jim, I detected a tremendous love for this area.
-There was a gleam in his eyes as he showed me the various aspects of Hermann Missouri.
-Locals could not stop praising what Jim Dierberg has brought to this community.
+As I spoke with Jim, I detected a tremendous love for the area.
+There was a gleam in his eyes as he showed me the various aspects of Hermann Missouri, and locals simply could not stop praising what Jim Dierberg has brought to this community.

 Hermann Missouri Wineries

+If you are looking for history and traditional wines from Missouri, the Hermann Wine Trail offers just that.
 Many of the original wineries that date back to the 1800s still exist and have become part of what is called the Hermann Wine Trail.
 The trail consists of six wineries spanning from Hermann to New Haven.
-The wineries include Stone Hill Winery, Hermannhof, Adam Puchta Winery, OakGlenn Winery, Bias Winery and Röbller Winery.
-If you are looking for history and traditional wines from Missouri, the Hermann Wine Trail offers just that.
+The wineries include Stone Hill Winery, Hermannhof, Adam Puchta Winery, OakGlenn Winery, Bias Winery, and Röbller Winery.

 Stone Hill Winery

-Hermannhof Winery dates back to 1948 and features ten stone cellars in a brick superstructure that represents one of 100 Hermann buildings listed National Register of Historic Places.
+Hermannhof Winery dates back to 1848 and features ten stone cellars in a brick superstructure that represents one of 100 Hermann buildings listed in the National Register of Historic Places.
 Initially, Hermannhof functioned as a brewery and winery.
-Many small wine growers used the Hermannhof facility to produces their wines.
-In 1974 the Dierberg Family purchased the winery.
-The historic cellars are used in the production of their wines, mostly holding the white oak barrels made in both France and Missouri.
-Hermannhof uses some of the cellars to produce their Methode Chamenoise styled sparkling wine.
+Many small wine growers used the Hermannhof facility to produce their wines.

-The wines are characteristically sweet, appealing to the Midwest palate.
-Hermannhof like the other wineries does have some drier wines.
+The wines are characteristically sweet and appealing to the Midwest palate.
+Hermannhof, like the other wineries in the area, does have some drier wines.
 I enjoyed the Seyval, a French hybrid with characteristics like Sauvignon Blanc.
-Hermannhof’s flagship wine, White Lady of Starkenbburg reminded me of a German Riesling.
+Hermannhof’s flagship wine, White Lady of Starkenbburg, reminded me of a German Riesling.

-Although I did not visit the winery on this particular trip, I tasted the wines of Röbller Winery at an event I attended in St Louis.
-I was quite impressed with this family-owned winery.
-The wines had the depth and quality of California wines.
+Although I did not visit the winery on this particular trip, I tasted the wines of family-owned Röbller Winery at an event I attended in St Louis and was quite impressed.
+The wines had the depth and quality of California wines, which is saying something.

 Dierberg & Star Lane

-For those that crave a fabulous California wine, you cannot go wrong with the seventh winery on the Hermann Wine Trail, Dierberg & Star Lane.
-Located adjacent to Hermannhof Winery, Dierberg Star Lane features some of the premier wines that Jim Dierberg produces in the Santa Ynez Valley, Santa Maria and Sta Rita Hills regions of Santa Barbara County.
+For those craving fabulous California wine, you cannot go wrong with the seventh winery on the Hermann Wine Trail, Dierberg & Star Lane.
+Located adjacent to Hermannhof Winery, Dierberg Star Lane features some of the premier wines that Jim Dierberg produces in the Santa Ynez Valley, Santa Maria, and Sta Rita Hills regions of Santa Barbara County.